-We believe that the enrichment opportunities offered by the Trust complement the Curriculum in order to make the overall learning journey at Cedar Road an exciting, relevant and inspiring educational experience for every child.
+We believe that the enrichment opportunities offered by the Trust complement the Curriculum in order to make the overall learning at Cedar Road Primary an exciting, relevant and inspiring educational experience for every child.

 Cedar Road we recognise that while online technology is fantastic for learning and for fun, it’s really important to stay safe, so we are committed to helping children manage e-safety.
 We help children to ‘be SMART’.